 The European Arctic in EU post 2020 policies How to turn local challenges into opportunities with global potential?
 October 13, 13h00 - 14h30 Microsoft Teams Elsi Katainen (RE) and Erik Bergkvist (S&D) welcomes you to participate in a virtual roundtable discussion on the Arctic together with the Northern Sparsely Populated Areas (NSPA).
 Please join representatives from the Organization for Economic Cooperation and Development (OECD), the European Commission and the European Parliament together with regional representatives from the European Arctic in efforts to answer the question of how to turn local challenges into opportunities with global potential, while discovering the territorial dimension of the EU post 2020 policies.
-13h00 Welcome address Elsi Katainen; Member of the European Parliament (RE) Challenges and opportunities for the NSPA José Enrique Garcilazo; Head of Unit, Regional and Rural Policy, OECD (to be confirmed) Territorial dimension of the EU Cohesion Policy post 2020 Normunds Popens; Deputy Director-General, Regional and Urban Policy, European Commission Global Arctic challenges Urmas Paet; Member of European Parliament (RE) Contributions from NSPA representatives Virtual roundtable discussion Moderator: Mikael Janson; Director North Sweden European Office Closing remarks Erik Bergkvist; Member of the European Parliament (S&D) 14h30 End Please click here to register!
-(Last day to register is October 8).
+13h00 Welcome address Elsi Katainen; Member of the European Parliament (RE) Challenges and opportunities for the NSPA José Enrique Garcilazo; Head of Unit, Regional and Rural Policy, OECD Territorial dimension of the EU Cohesion Policy post 2020 Normunds Popens; Deputy Director-General, Regional and Urban Policy, European Commission Global Arctic challenges Urmas Paet; Member of European Parliament (RE) Contributions from NSPA representatives Nils-Olov Lindfors; Chair NSPA network, Regional Councillor of Norrbotten, SwedenMika Riipi; Regional Councillor of Lapland, FinlandTomas Norvoll; Regional Councillor of Nordland, Norway Virtual roundtable discussion Moderator: Mikael Janson; Director North Sweden European Office Co-moderator: Jenna Huhtanen, Senior Adviser, East-North Finland European Office Closing remarks Erik Bergkvist; Member of the European Parliament (S&D) 14h30 End Please click here to register!
+(Last day to register October 11).
 Some days in advance you will receive an e-mail with a meeting invitation to your calendar.
 The invitation will include a link to the webinar organised through Microsoft Teams.